zimo-li23/CE-transfer-learning/README.md

 **Workflow:**

-Use structure_stat.py to statistically analyze structural information from the POSCARs.
+First use structure_stat.py to statistically analyze structural information from the POSCARs.
 This file can be run directly.
 The obtained occupantion probabilities for FCC and BCC are stored separately in fcc_train.csv and bcc_train.csv.

 Use main.py to train Scratch and Scratch′ models.
+This file can be run directly.

+Reference values for the accuracy of Scratch models:

+Train: R2: 0.9576119015725071, loss: 0.042388

+Test: R2: 0.910952639191531, loss: 0.051504

+Use main_transfer.py to train DA and TL models.
+This file can be run directly.

+Reference values for the accuracy of TL models:

+Train: R2: 0.9501818692776184, loss: 0.049818

+Test: R2: 0.9466268808883479, loss: 0.030870